kimberlychan1/kimberlychan1.github.io/Readme.md

 # Kimberly Chan about-me site
+This is the first website I made with pure HTML, CSS and JavaScript
 ## Content
 ### **Main**
 >* Keep things simple with fixed header and a collapsible menu by Bootstrap